ChatGPT uses web search in 80%+ of the prompts

 Top performing countries

-Ukraine leads at 92%—nearly all responses included sources:
+Ukraine leads at 92%, with nearly all responses including sources:

 | Country | Grounding Rate |